-Authorised voters should have the opportunity to vote.
-This can, for example, be a problem if you make the authorisation dependent on an ID card, say a driving license.
-Then everybody who does not have a license cannot vote.
-While this sounds an innocent requirement, in fact some parts of the population for one reason or another just do not have driving licenses.
+- Authorised voters should have the opportunity to vote.
+This can, for example, be a problem if you make the authorisation dependent on an ID card, say a driving license: then everybody who does not have a license cannot vote.
+While this sounds an innocent requirement, in fact some parts of the population for one reason or the other just do not have driving licenses.
 They are now excluded.
-Also if you insist on paper ballots you have to have special provisions for blind people.
-Otherwise they cannot vote.
+Also if you insist on paper ballots you have to have special provisions for them.

-Availability
+• Availability

 The voting system should accept all authorised votes and produce results in a timely manner.
-If you move an election online, you have to guard agains DoS attacks for example.
+If you move an election online, you have to guard agains DoS attacks.